-‘Fox Sports’ Wants Tony Romo As Analyst, Will He Bid Farewell To Football?
+Fox Sports Wants Tony Romo As Analyst.
+Will He Bid Farewell To Football?

 Continuing his career may very well be the option that Romo chooses, but there are certainly others, especially outside the field, who would allow Romo to retire and begin his career as an analyst.

-[Featured Image by Jason Miller/Getty Images]
+[Featured Image by Jason Miller / Getty Images]